KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 As with all software related to `komodod`, at the command line we use the terminal-based `komodo-cli` software, and the `curl` command, to access the daemon.

 ## Komodo API Fundamentals Tutorial

-The following tutorial instructs the reader in basic fundamentals for utilizing the Komodo API.
-Familiarity with these fundamentals is prerequisite knowledge before attempting more advantanced usage of Komodo software.

-Topics covered in this tutorial include:

-- How to create a simple blockchain for testing purposes
-- How to execute a komodo-cli command to query the blockchain for existing data
-- How to execute a curl command for the same purpose
-- Understanding common API methods ("RPC's")
-- Understanding common technology concepts in the Komodo ecosystem

 ### Create a Regtest Blockchain